acstech/doppler-events/README.md

 Create a bucket (save the bucket name you give it somewhere) and configure the memory to your liking.
 256 MB is recommended.

-Create a client that only had read and write permissions on that same bucket using the security tab.
+Create a user that only had read and write permissions on that same bucket using the security tab.
 (Located under Data Roles->Data Writer and Data Roles-> Data Reader)

 Create a document and name it with the following format without brackets: